Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 To get informed whenever a new label has been recognized, add a [LabelCaptureListener](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/label-capture-listener.html#interface-scandit.datacapture.label.ILabelCaptureListener) through [LabelCapture.addListener()](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/label-capture.html#method-scandit.datacapture.label.LabelCapture.AddListener) and implement the listener methods to suit your application’s needs.

 First conform to the `LabelCaptureListener` interface.
 Here is an example of how to implement a listener that processes the captured labels based on the label capture settings defined above.

-Remember to add and remove listeners from LabelCapture as described in [Create Component](#create-component) section.
+Remember to add and remove listeners as described in the [Create Component](#create-component) section.

 ```js
 import { CapturedLabel, LabelCaptureListener } from 'scandit-react-native-datacapture-label';